Loading...

 Uganda, Rwanda and Congo are the only countries where you can see Gorillas in the wild.
 There are only two populations of Mountain Gorilla (Scientific name: Gorilla beringei beringei) in the world.
 Around 600 Gorillas reside in the high-altitude rainforests of the Virunga Volcanic Mountains - on the border of the Democratic Republic of Congo and Rwanda.
 The remaining population lives in the the Bwindi Impenetrable Forest National Park in southwestern Uganda (around 400 individuals).
 At the time of writing, Virgunga National Park in Congo is closed to tourists due to safety concerns, leaving Rwanda and Uganda as the prime destinations for a gorilla trek.

-- Be sure to book at least a year in advance to avoid missing out as gorilla permits are in limited supply.
+• Be sure to book at least a year in advance to avoid missing out as gorilla permits are in limited supply and demand is high.
+The reason for the year advance booking, is because your travel agent needs to pay a deposit to secure permits for the coming year.

 Gorilla conservation